 I think he's trying to offer us some help, a solution.

-So I think what he's trying to say is hey, let's do a little racial profiling.
+So I think what he's trying to say is, hey, let's do a little racial profiling.

-Let's infiltrate some mosques and now do you really believe that's what Senator Leahy means?
+Now, do you really believe that's what Senator Leahy means?

-I will bet you that you will never hear Senator Leahy say he is for profiling, or that he wants to infiltrate a mosque.
+I will bet you that you will never hear Senator Leahy say he is for profiling or that he wants to infiltrate a mosque.

 What you're more likely to hear is he wants to find out who infiltrated a mosque and charge them with violating the mosque's civil liberties.